Crowfunder/Spiral-Knights-Modding/mods/The Return to Moyai Citadel/README.md

 # Credits
 *Censored cuz spoilers~*
+@ainogommon for some textures from original Moyai Citadel

 The Return to Moyai Citadel Battle Theme - Remix of "Sewerslvt - Swinging in His Cell" by Parma

 External 3D models: